 You can format the text for your page using the toolbar.
 The first box on the toolbar lets you select what type of "block" you're using (you may want to use headings, lists, or quotes).
+Below, it's set to a paragraph block.
 You can also change the text alignment, make your text bold or italic, or add a link.

 To make your page live on your website, click the "Publish" button on the top right of the page.
-You may optionally want to change the "Document" settings just below this (for instance, you could change your page's "permalink" by editing the last part of its URL).
+You may optionally want to change the "Page" settings just below this.